CCEMGroupTCD/DARTassembler/docs/doc_files/2_ligand_filters.rst

 .. tip::

-    Every filter, except :confval:`denticities` and :confval:`graph_IDs` filter, has an optional parameter **apply_to_denticities**.
-This parameter allows users to apply the respective filter only to ligands with the specified denticities, which can be very handy.
-If this parameter is empty or omitted from the file, the filter will be applied to all ligands.
+    Every filter, except :confval:`denticities` and :confval:`graph_IDs`, has an optional parameter **apply_to_denticities**.
+This parameter allows users to apply the respective filter only to ligands with the specified denticities, which can be very useful.
+If this parameter is empty or omitted, the filter will be applied to all ligands.

 Global Options
 ~~~~~~~~~~~~~~~~~~~~